 In the end, she discovered that you really can waterproof paper mache sculptures, using yacht varnish.
 This product may be sold as marine varnish at your local paint store.

-Now that I know you really can keep the weather from ruining a paper mache sculpture, I’ve got to try it mysel.
+Now I’ve got to try it myself (see first paragraph above).
 When I do make an outside sculpture, I’ll do a few things differently during the building process.
 These things may not be necessary, but they do seem reasonable:

 - I would use a high-quality carpenter’s glue to stick the paper onto the sculpture, instead of using the usual flour-and-water paste.
 I would do this because flour is one of the favorite foods of fungi (yeast is a fungus, and you know what happens when you add yeast to bread dough).
 Flour is also a favorite food for animals, like mice, raccoons, and golden retrievers.
 The varnish might mask the odor of the flour, but I would play it safe and use the glue instead.